andrewjdmartin/next-level-cache/readme.txt

 == Description ==

+Did you know that a fresh, stock WordPress install with the default theme and no plugins will execute over 30 database queries every single time a visitor views the home page?
+After installing an feature-rich theme and a few basic plugins WordPress can easily run 100 or more queries on every single page.
+This puts a enormous amount of strain on the database server.

+Next Level Cache is a lightweight plugin that intercepts DB queries and selectively caches them.
+A special type of plugin file called a "Drop-in" is included to override Wordpress's default DB functionality.
+Every page is still generated dynamically, but WordPress is coerced into using cached data for many of the DB calls.
+This hybrid approach doesn't eliminate all database queries, but keeps them down to a reasonable number (usually between 1 and 5 queries per page, depending on your theme and plugins).

+Next Level Cache monitors it's own activity.
+If the cache isn't performing well then a warning message will display on the admin dashboard widget and plugin settings page.
+If you use this plugin and see that warning, I would greatly appreciate a post on the support forum with some info about your site.
+Thank you!

 = CAUTION: This is a BETA plugin on which I am actively working.
 If you give this plugin a try, I would greatly appreciate any feedback you can provide on the plugin support forum.
 Please note: =

 * The plugin is intended for sites that are used as a CMS rather than "feed" type sites that are constantly updated all day, every day.